-All the photographs in this project document Characters and places that are scenes of memorable local events in Grange park history, murders, drug overdoses, crimes and lives lost on the estate with a strong symbolic narrative of superstition that speaks through lingering ghosts of past events affecting the future, deja-vu, omens and portents that ultimately aligns to the birth of the council estate along to its current problems and a personally significant intimate story.
+All the photographs in this project document Characters and places that are scenes of memorable local events in Grange park history, where I have lived all my life, and include murders, lives lost on the estate with a strong symbolic narrative of superstition that speaks through lingering ghosts of past events affecting the future, deja-vu, omens and portents that ultimately aligns to the birth of the council estate along to its current problems and a personally significant intimate story.

 A hidden world not everyone is exposed to.

 I would like to exhibit these prints and others where possible with many original ideas I have one including within a gallery exhibitions including sound snippets (not essential), digitally interactive, silver gelatin prints produced from digital files or giclee prints on photo rag, and artefact materials I have myself collected for printing, then sealed in airtight containers and signed in blood or similar with a Japanese needle pen.
 I would hope to treat them with chemicals that would slowly alter the image but not completely destroy it straight away and reveal a second hidden image over time to the audience.
 Both latently fast and slowly depending on time available.